SeregPie/VueStorage/README.md

 ---

-Provide functions for the key and the default value to dynamically re-evaluate stored data.
+Provide functions for the key and the default value to dynamically re-evaluate the stored data.

 ```javascript
 {